thomasjpfan/docker-scaler/docs/service-scale.md

 docker service logs scaler_scaler
 ```

-There should be a log message that states **Scaling go-demo_main from 3 to 2 replicas**.
+There should be a log message that states **Scaling go-demo_main from 3 to 2 replicas (min: 2)**.
 We can check that this happened:

 ```bash
 docker service ls -f name=go-demo_main